wkumari/draft-kh-dnsop-7706bis/README.md

    4. In the "Zone Name" dialog box, enter ".".

+Kumari & Hoffman        Expires September 2, 2020              [Page 12]

+Internet-Draft              Root Server Local                 March 2020

    5. In the "Master DNS Servers" dialog box, enter "b.root-servers.net".
 The system validates that it can do a zone transfer from that server.
 (After this configuration is completed, the DNS Manager will attempt to transfer from all of the root zone servers.)

-Kumari & Hoffman         Expires August 31, 2020               [Page 12]

-Internet-Draft              Root Server Local              February 2020

    6. In the "Completing the New Zone Wizard" dialog box, click "Finish".